In every thing give thanks: for this is the will of God in Christ Jesus concerning you. (1 Thes 5:18)

 We are commanded not only to "pray without ceasing"; we are commanded to give thanks.
 Again, the use of 'every thing' as opposed to 'everything' is significant!
 We all know it's easy to give thanks for the good times and the good things in our lives.
 We are to give thanks for the things we feel aren't so good as well.
 ALL that comes to us passes through the Father's hand first, so why should we not be grateful for the trials?

 With each "trial" we grow.
 We become stronger and better "conditioned" to handle God's call on our lives.
 There are many things we could whine about and be "depressed" over.
 Our economy and the current job situation is taking its toll on many people.
 I'm included in those "many people".
 Yet, I rejoice!!!
-Many things over the years have led to pain and depression - my divorce, my move to Tennessee, the loss of my house (due to a grinding halt in the NYC elevator industry followed by my ex-husband retiring on disability), had I not taken a job that drained every ounce of strength and energy from me, had I not lost my job, many "things" I have to be thankful for today would not exist!
+Many things over the years have led to pain and depression - my divorce, my move to Tennessee, the loss of my house (due to a grinding halt in the NYC elevator industry followed by my ex-husband retiring on disability), had I not taken a job that drained every ounce of strength and energy from me, had I not lost that job, many "things" I have to be thankful for today would not exist!
 As a matter of fact, had all of those "things" not occurred, you would not be reading this post, simply because this site would not have existed.
 Giving thanks to God in hard times, giving thanks when it hurts, offering our pain and suffering to the King of Kings is what it's all about!

 So, give thanks!
 Give thanks for the "fountain filled with blood drawn from Emmanuel's veins"!
 The greatest of all gifts, something to always be thankful for ~ the salvation offered to us through the death and resurrection of Jesus Christ ~ the guarantee of heaven, not hell!
 And remember to thank him for every thing else as well!
 Although you may not see the blessing now, it's there just the same!
 Mercy is not getting what we deserve; grace is what we get instead of what we deserve.
 Have a blessed Thanksgiving and rejoice!
 As you pass the dinner rolls around the table today, give thanks for something besides the food!
 Give thanks for the "Bread of Life"!